• Navigator

 December 9, 2022 Jim Damicis

-A collage of many different types of healthcare workersThis article was originally published in the November/December 2022 issue of Expansion Solutions Magazine.
+A collage of 28 different avatars showing many kinds of healthcare workers, including nurses, technicians, support staff, administrators, physician's assistants, paramedics, medical doctors, and surgeonsThis article was originally published in the November/December 2022 issue of Expansion Solutions Magazine.

 While most all industries and related jobs have been impacted by COVID-19, healthcare has been impacted more than most.
 Healthcare is impacted by the same dynamics that face other industries and the economy including supply chain constraints, workforce shortages, and rising costs but also profoundly impacted by being on the frontlines of critical care, diagnostics and testing, and related services.
 So how is the healthcare industry responding and performing?
 What challenges remain and are constraining the industry?
 What opportunities are on the horizon?
 The following is an overview of latest trends in the healthcare industry and a specific look at the workforce opportunities and challenges.
 In the end, it is meant to be an imperative for a focus on workforce development in healthcare.